 Reader Anne reconnected with an old flame from ten years ago.
-They’d always kept in touch and when she visited her home country, they got together.
-Emails, calls, texts, and plans (he said he wanted to get married next year) and promises followed and he booked a flight to visit her and they spoke right up to the night before.
-The big day arrived, he went dark, refused to speak to her and cut her off.
-The brief time they spoke he said “Life will go on with or without me”.
-When she called him another time, he hung up.
+They’d always kept in touch, and they got together when she visited her home country.
+Emails, calls, texts, and plans (he said he wanted to get married “next year”) and promises followed.
+He booked a flight to visit her.
+They spoke right up to the night before.
+The big day arrived; he went dark, refused to speak to her and cut her off.
+During their one brief conversation, he said, “Life will go on with or without me”.
+When she called another time, he hung up.

-Acknowledging even a fraction of their actions is to get drawn into acknowledging themselves and your feelings.
-Instead, by chopping you out of your life to break up, they can pretend like you didn’t exist and tell themselves anything they like.
-It’s like ‘Get the consequences of my actions as far away from me as possible’.
+Acknowledging even a fraction of their actions would draw them into acknowledging themselves and your feelings.
+Instead, by chopping you out of your life to break up, they can pretend like you didn’t exist.
+They can tell themselves anything they like.
+It’s like, ‘Get the consequences of my actions as far away from me as possible’.

-People who break up with zero explanation fear that if they discuss, they’ll get talked into committing themselves to something they don’t want to.
+People who break up with zero explanation fear that if they discuss their reasons, they’ll get talked into committing themselves to something they don’t want.

-The overwhelming likelihood is that they didn’t feel that there was a strong enough reason to pin on you so rather than admit they’re scared or they want out, they announce they’re out and cut you off.
+The overwhelming likelihood is that your ex didn’t feel that there was a strong enough reason to pin on you.
+Rather than admit they’re scared or they want out, they announce they’re out and cut you off.
 That’s if they bother to say anything before leaving.

-People who blindside you with a breakup often say and do what they think they should – going through the motions.
+People who blindside you with a breakup often say and do what they think they should; they’re going through the motions.
 My friend’s ex likely thought that he had to take ‘logical’ next steps without his heart being in it.
-She had enough pride to know that she wouldn’t have wanted to marry a reluctant groom but she did see his treatment as a reflection of her.
-Marsha feels the same but also recognises what a lucky escape she’s had even though she’s hurting a lot now.
+She had enough pride to know that she wouldn’t have wanted to marry a reluctant groom.
+Still, she did see his treatment as a reflection of her.
+Anne feels the same but also recognises she had a lucky escape even though she’s hurting a lot now.

 Many years ago, I worked with a girl from Australia.
-One Thursday I listened to her boyfriend spend the entire evening professing his love.
-On the Tuesday he took her ice-skating and talked marriage.
-On the Thursday, he told her he didn’t love her and he’d met someone else, and added nothing else other than to tell her to get out and go back to Oz.
-Three days later she was gone.
+One Thursday, I listened to her boyfriend spend the entire evening professing his love.
+The following Tuesday, he took her ice skating and talked about marriage.
+Two days after, he told her he didn’t love her and he’d met someone else.
+He added nothing further other than to tell her to get out and go back to Oz.
+Three days later, she left.

 People, especially dishonest, deluded, scared, and fickle people, are changeable.

-When someone can rip you out of your relationship and their life from one day to the next, and go all Jekyll and Hyde on you, they’re not the love of your life.
-While it’ll hurt like crazy now as it feels like no closure, you can’t decipher what was real and what wasn’t, and you don’t get why you don’t even deserve an explanation, you’ll eventually come to be thankful that you were spared from spending even a minute more in the company of someone that doesn’t play decent, never mind fair.
+When someone can rip you out of your relationship and their life from one day to the next and go all Jekyll and Hyde on you, they’re not the love of your life.
+While it’ll hurt like crazy now as it feels like there is no closure, you can’t decipher what was real and what wasn’t, and you don’t get why you don’t even deserve an explanation, you’ll eventually come to be thankful that you were spared from spending even a minute more in the company of someone that doesn’t play decent, never mind fair.

-They’ve got all switchy on you because they’re very afraid of commitment and/or they want out but don’t know how to handle these situations with integrity.
-The pressure and the fear mounts and they panic or they’re the type that doesn’t voice concerns and problems, or solves their problems by lining up a new partner, which then creates the urgency to get shot of you.
+They’ve got all switchy on you because they’re afraid of commitment and/or want out but don’t know how to handle these situations with integrity.
+The pressure and the fear mount and they panic.
+Or they’re someone that doesn’t voice concerns and problems or solves their problems by lining up a new partner, which then creates the urgency to get shot of you.

-It would be great if they could respect you and the time you shared by dignifying you with an explanation and decent treatment, but they wouldn’t have ended it this way if that was ever going to be on offer.
-That…and they would have to explain about themselves and as they don’t want to know themselves and have that level of honesty, you’ll either be in for a long wait or some distorted version of events that will leave you with more questions than answers.
+It would be great if they could respect you and the time you shared by dignifying you with an explanation and decent treatment.
+They wouldn’t, though, have ended the relationship in this manner if that were ever going to be on offer.
+That, and they would have to explain themselves, and as they don’t want to know themselves and have that level of honesty, you’ll either be in for a long wait or a distorted version of events that will leave you with more questions than answers.

-Don’t envy the next person because who knows what kind of switcheroo stuff they’ll be pulling there – they may have left a big hole in your life, but you can fill it with a better person and new hopes, dreams, and plans.
+Don’t envy the next person because who knows what kind of switcheroo stuff they’ll be pulling there.
+They may have left a big hole in your life, but you can fill it with a happier self, a better relationship, and new hopes, dreams, and plans.